 What is this subject about?

 Geography is one of the most exciting, cutting edge and relevant subjects to study in today’s constantly changing world.
 The Pearson Edexcel syllabus offers an issues based approach to studying Geography, enabling you to explore and evaluate contemporary geographical issues such as water security and climate change.
 Studying Geography will develop your sense of curiosity about the world and will encourage you to ask geographical questions.
 Issues that are currently in the news form a central focus to learning and you will be encouraged to deepen your understanding by making connections between different topics.
 Geography is a subject that links humanities and science, so you will need to be both literate and numerate.
-Fieldwork is integral to the course and you will develop an in-depth understanding of both physical and human geography, and will develop as a critical, reflective and independent learner.
+Fieldwork is compulsory and you will develop an in-depth understanding of both physical and human geography, and will develop as a critical, reflective and independent learner.

 What will I study over the two years?

 The second year comprises Dynamic Landscapes and Sustainability together with Human Systems and Geopolitics.
 Dynamic Landscapes covers Tectonic Hazards and Coastal Landscapes.
 Human Systems explores the impacts and spheres of influence of global superpowers, in addition to the Global Development and Connections topic.
 This looks at Health, Human Rights and Intervention, including conflict and aid.
 There will be further work on geographical skills and you will also prepare for the Issues Evaluation paper that builds on synoptic themes (players, attitudes and futures) developed throughout the course.
 In this exam you will be asked to respond to a range of geographical information through analysis and evaluation.